What Is Financial Spread Betting and How Does It Work?

 Tax and stamp duty-free

-Another important advantage is that this form of trading is tax-free.
-This is because any profits you make are exempt from capital gains taxes, which isn’t the case with traditional investment forms.
+Some jurisdictions treat spread betting differently from traditional investing.
+Exemption does not reduce risk.
+Tax treatment changes nothing about loss potential.
 Also, in the UK, you don’t need to pay stamp duty on your profits because you never actually own the asset you’re trading on.

 Cons